tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 However the graphics engine used by `client` requires all assets to be listed in a `resources.cfg` file.
 It also needs to dynamically load various plugins with [`dlopen`][dlopen].
-This is facilitated by a wrapper script which enumerates all the resources and sets the plugin folder appropriately:
+This is facilitated by a wrapper script which enumerates all the resources and sets the plugin folder appropriately.
+To preserve the locality of the logic, it is convenient to inline such scripts directly in `BUILD.bazel` using a [`write_file`][write_file] rule:

 ```python
 write_file(